KENO'S HOME PAGE

 Employment history:

 My first job was with the State of NY at Jones Beach.
-I started the job at 15, lied about my age to get it.
+I started the job at 15, told a white lie about my age to get it.
 It paid great for those days and my job was to clean trash off the beach with a stick.
 So you have to look down at the ground (sand) to find the trash.
 On that same sand lying on blankets were bikini clad females.
 Since I was paid to look down, what a view I had all day long!
 It was any male teenagers' dream come true!
 A couple of years later I got promoted to toll collector on the Southern State Parkway, which sucked.
 After that I got into sales (telemarketing, I could not get a normal sales job since I had long hair and refused to cut it) and started a career in radio where I was at first a deejay.
 Because I had to wear headphones all day as a DJ and also liked my music LOUD and went to lots of rock concerts, I ended up with tinnitus (a "ringing in the ears" disorder) and had to find other work in the radio field (the DJ pay sucked anyway).
 So my other main radio jobs were as music director, news writer, secretary, station weatherman and station promo man.
 After that I started my own marketing business called Keno Marketing Services, which had tie-ins to the radio business.
-I ran it for ten years and had 35 employees working for me when I finally burned out on it.
-So I sold it and retired forever from that '9 to 5' kind of work at the age of 41.
+I ran it for ten years and had 55 employees working for me when I finally burned out on it.
+So I sold it and retired forever from that "9 to 5" kind of work at the age of 41.
 Got into my computer and the web after that.
 I got five main sites at this time but they were meant to be mostly for fun.
 In a very short time they became a FT job.
-My Rolling Stones site's message board is the most active Stones' board on the web.Other jobs I've done for short periods of time: clerk, commercial writer, bus driver, weather spotter and observer, sales & office manger, grocery store work, cashier, tour guide, houseman, warehouse worker and I've even been a janitor.
-Today I'm still a weather spotter and the official observer for Crestone, that's a volunteer job; I also design web sites for others; and I'm a reporter/journalist for the Crestone Eagle newspaper
+My Rolling Stones site's message board is the oldest and longest running Stones' board on the web.Other jobs I've done for short periods of time: clerk, commercial writer, bus driver, weather spotter and observer, sales & office manager, grocery store work, cashier, tour guide, houseman, warehouse worker and I've even been a janitor.
+Today I'm still a weather spotter and the official observer for Crestone, that's a volunteer job; I also design web sites for others; and I'm a writer, including being a reporter/journalist for the Crestone Eagle newspaper